The Zombies (EP): Recording and composition

 Side one opens with "Kind of Girl", which according to Greg Russo was "smartly arranged" and featured backing vocals by Argent that worked "just as well".
 "Sometimes" opens with an a cappella vocal introduction before turning into a "basic" song in a "rhythm-and-blues mode", and features call and response vocals throughout.
-The chords, which alternate between the key of D, key of G major, and G minor was band biographer Claes Johansen noted was a "trademark of the group", as were the shifts between two major keys three semitones.
+The chords, which alternate between the key of D, key of G major, and G minor, band biographer Claes Johansen noted was a "trademark of the group", as were the shifts between two major keys and three semitones.

 Side two opens with "It's Alright With Me", which according to Claes Johansen was a standard R&B tune in a "Ray Charles mold", but contains a "surprising shift in tempo" in the bridge, something he describes as "jazzy".
 "It's Alright with Me" was allegedly one of the first songs Argent composed.
 "Summertime" was the sole track on the EP not written by Argent.
-The band were introduced to the song through bassist Chris White, who had performed it in a prior band, and was the song which won the Zombies the Heat Of The Herts Beat Contest on 5 April 1964 which in turn awarded the band a contract with Decca.
+The band were introduced to the song through bassist Chris White, who had performed it in a prior band, and was the song which won the Zombies the Heat of the Herts Beat Contest on 5 April 1964 which in turn awarded the band a contract with Decca.
 Their rendition was influenced by jazz, and is in 6/8 time owing to inspirations from Miles Davis, and whom Argent was a big fan of.
 Argent performs a lengthy solo on his hohner pianet on the track.